-Component Weight Description A cumulative final examination will be given based on all of the contents of the class.
-The exam paper may be composed of multiple-choice Final Exam 20% questions, short answer questions, essay questions.
+Component Weight Description Final Exam 20% A cumulative final examination will be given based on all of the contents of the class.
+The exam paper may be composed of multiple-choice questions, short answer questions, essay questions.
 Students should rely primarily on homework assignments and class exercise as reference for exams.
-A cumulative midterm test will be given based on all of the contents that Mid-term Test 10% have been taught in class.
-The test paper may be mainly composed of Wild-term Test 10% multiple-choice questions and short answer questions.
+Mid-term Test 20% A cumulative midterm test will be given based on all of the contents the have been taught in class.
+The test paper may be mainly composed of multiple-choice questions and short answer questions.
 It should be completed within 30 minutes in class.
-Most of the assigned homework is taken from the Exercises in the 20% textbook.
+Homework & Quiz 100% Most of the assigned homework is taken from the Exercises in the textbook.
 Assignments will be collected at the clearly stated date.
-Late Homework & Quiz assignments will not be accepted.
-In general, each assignment should be Holliework & Quiz prepared in Office software as appropriate.
+Late assignments will not be accepted.
+In general, each assignment should be prepared in Office software as appropriate.
 Hand-written assignments will not be accepted.
 The graded assignments will be kept by instructor for reference and won't be returned to students.
-10% The students will be individual prepare a presentation.
-The topics can be Presentation selected from the textbook or lectures.
-Each student need to finish a PPT 1 resentation related to the topic which is given and hand in the related resources to the teacher before the presentation.
-20% Individuals will be asked to participate individually in a question and Participation answer at least 5 times during the semester.
+Presentation 20% selected from the textbook or lectures.
+Earlie related to the topic which is given and har teacher before the presentation.
+Individuals will be asked to participate The students will be individual prepare a presentation.
+The topics can be selected from the textbook or lectures.
+Each student need to finish a PPT related to the topic which is given and hand in the related resources to the teacher before the presentation.
+Individuals will be asked to participate individually in a question and answer at least 5 times during the semester.
 The performances should be counted in their participation.
-Attendance 20% Refer to attendance policy listed below Total 100%
+Attendance 10% Refer to attendance policy listed below Total 100%